-NOTE: Ensure the Local Server Video Enabled option is selected in the iDRAC Graphical User Interface (GUI), under Virtual Console.
+1 NOTE: Ensure the Local Server Video Enabled option is selected in the iDRAC Graphical User Interface (GUI), under Virtual Console.
 If this option is not selected, local video is disabled.

-- 1 Check the cable connections (power and display) to the monitor. - 2 Check the video interface cabling from the system to the monitor. - 3 Run the LCD Built-in Self Test (BIST).
+- Check the cable connections (power and display) to the monitor.
+1 - 2 Check the video interface cabling from the system to the monitor. - Run the appropriate diagnostic test.